 Chain saws are handy for quickly removing dead tree limbs and sawing fire wood.
 They can also clear fallen trees after a storm in a fraction of the time you'd spend with a hand saw.
 Here's what you need to know before you shop.

-Chain saws range from small, corded and cordless electrics to large gas-powered professional models aimed at forestry work.
-Prices are often tied to cubic centimeters of engine displacement for gas saws and amperage for electric saws, along with cutting-bar length.
+Chain saws range from small, corded and cordless electrics to large gas-powered models intended for heavier work.
+Prices are often tied to engine size for gas saws and voltage for electric saws, along with cutting-bar length.
 But higher specs aren't necessarily better.

 Chain saws are associated with tens of thousands of injuries and a number of deaths each year.
 Some of the most serious injuries occur when the chain snags and the saw kicks back toward the operator's chest and head.
 Chain saws now have safeguards designed to reduce kickback.

 But even saws laden with safety features must be used carefully.
 Start with snug-fitting clothing and sturdy work boots, preferably steel-toed.
 Shield your legs with cut-resistant chaps and the backs of your hands with protective gloves, and wear a helmet with a face shield.
-You'll also need hearing protection, since practically all saws--including electric models--exceed the 85 decibels at ear level where hearing damage occurs.
-Grip gas-powered saws firmly when pull-starting and keep both feet firmly on the ground; most handles include a spot for securing the saw with one foot while pulling the starter cord.
+You'll also need hearing protection, since practically all saws--including electric models--exceed the 85 decibels at ear level where hearing damage can occur.
+Grip gas-powered saws firmly when pull-starting and keep the saw on the ground; most handles include a spot for securing the saw with one foot while pulling the starter cord.
 Never saw on a ladder or with the saw above your shoulders.
-And avoid sawing with the tip of the chain and bar, where kickback typically occurs.
+And never saw with the tip of the chain and bar, where kickback typically occurs.

 Maintenance is also key for safe sawing.
 A chain that's properly sharpened, tensioned, and oiled speeds cutting and helps prevent kickback while reducing wear on the chain and the bar it rides on.
 A chain that's too loose can also slip off the bar and toward the operator as it spins.